kamisetty1995/Project_K/README.markdown

  - Configure build pipelines, parameterized jobs, matrix builds, and other advanced jobs
  - Manage a farm of Jenkins servers to run distributed builds
  - Implement automated deployment and continuous delivery
- - this is k kamisetty govindarajulu king of india
+ - this is k kamisetty govindarajulu king of india is to be possible

 ## The author